pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 ### The Property Value

 The `value` attribute of a property is always stored as string (text) value.
-Which type the text value represents, is defined by the `type` attribute which could be of any supported mime type.
-For example `application/json` or `text/plain`.
-The latter is the default if no type is specified.
+Which type the text value represents, is defined by the `type` attribute which could be of any supported mime type e.g. `application/json` or `text/plain`.
+The latter is the default, if no type is specified.

 Furthermore, the `value` attribute can also contain binary data.
-In this case the field is `base64` encoded.
+In this case, the field is `base64` encoded.
 This is marked in the `type` attribute as such using the mime type parameter `encoding=base64`.
 Example:

 ```yaml
 value: "some base64 encoded value"